Ajou-Khronies/OpenVG_1.1_Spec/chapter10.md

 #### vgClearImage
 <a name="vgClearImage"></a>

 The `vgClearImage` function fills a given rectangle of an image with the color specifiedby the `VG_CLEAR_COLOR` parameter.
 The rectangle to be cleared is given by x, y,width, and height, which must define a positive region.
-The rectangle isclipped to the bounds of the image.
+The rectangle is clipped to the bounds of the image.

 ```c
 void vgClearImage(VGImage image,